-Social Studies Common Core State Standards are designed to prepare students for college and career demands of the 21st century.
-Social Studies courses require students to:

-- read and analyze complex primary and secondary source materials, - acquire increasingly sophisticated vocabulary, - research purposefully from a variety of sources, - write expository essays that successfully inform, analyze, explain, and argue, - make cogent, insightful presentations, and - listen purposefully.
+The Social Studies Curriculum is designed to prepare students for the career, academic and citizenship demands of the 21st century.
+To this end, all social studies courses invite students to investigate historical questions by employing discipline-specific reading strategies such as sourcing, contextualizing, corroborating, and close reading.
+All LMSD Social Studies courses require students to read and analyze complex primary and secondary source materials, acquire increasingly sophisticated vocabulary, research purposefully from a variety of sources, write expository essays that successfully inform, analyze, explain, and argue, make cogent, insightful presentations, and listen purposefully.

-Graduation requirements include four credits in Social Studies .
-To meet these requirements, students typically take the following courses in sequence:
+Graduation requirements include four credits in Social Studies.
+To meet these requirements students typically take the following courses in sequence: